Norton Weather Forecast - News Break

 Saturday, May 29

-Mostly cloudy then slight chance showers and thunderstorms in the day; while chance showers and thunderstorms then showers and thunderstorms during night
+Mostly cloudy then chance showers and thunderstorms in the day; while showers and thunderstorms during night

 - 5 to 15 mph wind